The following guidelines help create a positive and safe atmosphere for everyone.

 If, for personal, cultural, or religious reasons, someone is not comfortable with these aspects of training, we may unfortunately not be able to accommodate participation in regular practice.

 Etiquette is not intended to be restrictive.
-Its purpose is to create a safe, respectful, and focused environment where everyone can learn and develop together through the practice of Ki Aikido.
+Its purpose is to create a safe, respectful, and focused environment where everyone can learn and develop together through the practice.